Isothermal Fragmentation: Is there a low-mass cut-off?: Results

 As Fig. \ref{fig:alpha_mach} shows, there is no clear boundary in either the virial parameter $\alpha$ or the Mach number $\mach$ between the two regimes.
 Instead it is the infall Mach number $\mach_{\rm infall}$ that determines the mode of collapse\footnote{Note that the number of initial Jeans and sonic masses as well as the thermal virial parameter are equally good predictors, because they are all simple functions of $\mach_{\rm infall}$, see Sec. \ref{sec:measures} for how they relate.}.
-The transition between homologous collapse and fragmentation occurs around $\mach_{\rm infall}\approx 3$ (see Fig. \ref{fig:fraction_infall_mach}).
+The transition between monolithic collapse and fragmentation occurs around $\mach_{\rm infall}\approx 3$ (see Fig. \ref{fig:fraction_infall_mach}).
 This boundary roughly corresponds to the point where the characteristic velocity of the infalling material becomes supersonic (this value is >1 because only a fraction of the potential energy is transferred to infall motion, contrary to Eq. \ref{eq:mach_infall}).
-This leads to shocks which in turn lead to the formation of high density subregions that are self-gravitating and collapse on their own, causing the fragmentation of the cloud.
+Considering the filamentary nature of density structures (see Fig \ref{fig:density_maps}), we conjecture that fragmentation is precipitated by localized supersonic infall\footnote{Isothermal supersonic turbulence is has been shown to create filamentary density structures, see e.g. \cite{federrath_sim_2010}.
+Recent work by \cite{Federrath_2016_filament_universality} has also shown that turbulence is required to reproduce the observed properties of filaments.}.
+This infall leads to the formation of high density subregions that are self-gravitating and collapse on their own, causing the fragmentation of the cloud.
+Observation have found a similar trend that a higher $\mach_{\rm infall}$ (or the equivalent $N_J$) leads to higher level of fragmentation within a cloud \citep[e.g.][]{Palau_2015_cloud_fragmentation_Jeans}.